jungsoft/uploadex/README.md

 end
 ```

+You can also use the [Resolver](https://hexdocs.pm/uploadex/Uploadex.Resolver.html#content) module to integrate with Absinthe when exposing the files through a GraphQL API.

-For more flexibility, you can use the [Files](https://hexdocs.pm/uploadex/Uploadex.Files.html#content) module directly.
+For more flexibility, you can use the [Files](https://hexdocs.pm/uploadex/Uploadex.Files.html#content) module directly, which provides some extra functionalities, such as `get_temporary_file`, useful when the files are not publicly available.

 ## Motivation